DyfanJones/Blog/content/post/2019-11-03-r-owl-of-athena.md

 dbGetQuery(con, "show databases")
 ```
-That is it.
+That is it!
 So if we look back at the initial `paws` code when working with AWS Athena.
-The code is very intimidating when wanting to do basic AWS Athena queries. `noctua` packages all this up and makes it super easy to work with.
+The code was very intimidating when wanting to do basic AWS Athena queries. `noctua` packages all that up and makes it super easy to work with.

 ## Uploading Data:

-It is all very well querying data from `AWS Athena` but what is more useful is to upload data as well. `noctua` has addressed this and implemented a method in `dbWriteTable`.
+It is all very well querying data from AWS Athena but what is more useful is to upload data as well. `noctua` has addressed this and implemented a method in `dbWriteTable`.

 ```r
 dbWriteTable(con, "mtcars", mtcars,